 Skip to main content

 On 16 December 2024, we received a letter from Jim McMahon, Minister of State for Local Government and English Devolution.
-The letter sent to all two-tier councils and neighbouring unitary authorities sets out clear process and milestones.
+The letter set out the Government’s plans and process for achieving Local Government Reorganisation and Devolution in England.

-In England, devolution is the transfer of powers and funding from national to local government.
+In England, Devolution is the transfer of powers and funding from national to local government.
 It is important because it ensures that decisions are made closer to local people, communities and businesses.
 Cambridgeshire benefits from an existing devolution deal through the Cambridgeshire and Peterborough Combined Authority (CPCA).
-Through the white paper, the Government aims to establish devolution deals for all areas in England.

 Current system of councils in Cambridgeshire and Peterborough